FerniTech/Finance-Crypto/README.md

-# Analysis finance and crypto.
+# Analysis about finance and crypto.
 Research project